 This course is designed for individuals to gain a better understanding of freedom and the United States Constitution.
 This course does not attempt to draw any conclusions, but to allow the reader to draw his/her own conclusions.

-Visit the LDS Liberty Bookstore for educational Books, Videos and more.
+Visit LDS Freedom Books for educational Books, Videos and more.